-In 2014, tuition for full-time students at Oakland Community College was $5,340 a year for in-state students and $5,340 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2021, tuition for full-time students at Oakland Community College was $5,000 a year for in-state students and $5,000 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.